MikeTannenbaum/digital-garden-jekyll-template/_notes/what I need in a digital workspace.md

 - Deeplinks
 - Easy “processing notes” workflow
 - Easy selection and rearrangement of blocks

+### Organizational productivity unique needs
+- Transparency
+- Alignment
+- Permissions
+- Integrations

+> Somehow, I need *one* digital space

+---

+ ## 🚧 ⚠️ Rough Terrain Ahead ⚠️ 🚧
+> *🛑  **What's this?** ✍️  This whole note is a work in progress, but the below part is really rough.
+So why's it here? [[Share ideas before they’re ready]].*

 *`*` Asterisk represents the capabilities Craft does not have.
 See below for more detail.*